Growing the economy and jobs

 Supported over 140 000 small-scale farmers supported to expand production

-Raised R1.14 trillion in investment commitments over the first four SA Investment Conferences, of which around R330 billion has already flowed into the economy
+Raised R1.15 trillion in investment commitments over the first five SA Investment Conferences

 Increased investments in Special Economic Zones in one year from R18 billion to R22 billion